Pi-Apps-Coders/website/src/wiki/development/DOCUMENTATION.md

   - This function is useful for apps that depend on a recent version of a package.
 - `package_is_new_enough` - Given a package and a version threshold, determine if the package-version is greater than the threshold.
   - This function is an extension of the `package_latest_version` function above, to simplify scripting.
-  - If the package has a higher version than the threshold value, the return coide is `0`, otherwise it returns `1`.
+  - If the package has a higher version than the threshold value, the return code is `0`, otherwise it returns `1`.
   - Example usage, from the Mission Planner app:
     ```bash
     status -n "Is the mono-complete package new enough? "